rukshankr/portfolio/README.md

 # portfolio
-A portfolio SPA made using VueJS and Vuetify
+A portfolio to showcase myself and my work created using VueJS and Vuetify.

-# base

 ## Project setup